rendezz/formbuilder_depends/README.md

 ## Description

-This plug for formbuilder adds the ability to depend the visibility and validation of a field on a selectbox, checkbox or radio button from the form.
+This plugin for formbuilder adds the ability to depend the visibility and validation of a field on a selectbox, checkbox or radio button from the form.
 It comprises of a UI picker which allows you to select what you would like to depend on, (checkbox/select etc...) and then loads up the various options for you to choose from.

-What this results in from the renderer point of view is a if you check a checkbox or select an option that has something that depends on it, it will become visible/valid, if you uncheck/unselect then it hides and becomes disabled (to remove its validation)
+What this results in from the renderer point of view is if you check a checkbox or select an option that has something that depends on it, that item will become visible/valid, if you uncheck/unselect then it hides and becomes disabled (to remove its validation)

 The best way to see how it works is;